llefranc/42_lem-ipc/README.md

 - `shared memory segment`: contain the map and game datas.
 - `semaphore sets` : secure the access of the shared memory segment.
 - `message queue` : allow the players of a same team to exchange the ennemy player ID to focus.

+> **The first instance of `lempic` to be launch will init all the System V ressources; the last instance to exit will destroy all the System V ressources.**

 [1]: https://github.com/llefranc/42_lem-ipc/blob/main/lem-ipc.en.subject.pdf